Apple Music vs iTunes: Which Is Right for You?

 I truly believe that the mobile data technology will boost the development of streaming services in a deeper way.
 However there's a part of me inside can not be convinced that we should "streaming" everything.
 As I can forsee that once we become too depend on the streaming services, we will be panic and freak out when the electricity or network is cut off.
 Or even worse, the service are closed down.
 It's impossible to access to our content under all these circumstances.

 On the other hand, streaming services also create a false image that they are helping you save your money.
 If subscribe to Apple Music, Netflix, Hulu, and other streaming services at the same time, then you will have to pay more than you actually consume.
-That's why People use ViWizard Audio Converter.
+That's why People use ViWizard Apple Music Converter.
 It can help you convert Apple Music to common formats, and then you can stream the music to any devices without network or paying too much.

 You May Be Interested